HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 "Press-quality" PDFs are often preferred by most printing services where all of the graphics and content are saved at the higher level of quality required for digital or offset printing.
 These PDF files are much larger than others because of all the additional graphic information.
 Therefore, they're not suitable to be sent over the Internet repeatedly or placed on a site for multiple downloads because of the longer transmission and download times.

-Other features of the PDF format are links and anchors to add navigation within the PDF file, and form fields, buttons, and check boxes that can be filled in by a user on their computer, and printed to their desktop printer with the added information.
+Other features of the PDF format are links and anchors to add navigation within the PDF file, and form fields, buttons, and checkboxes that can be filled in by a user on their computer, and printed to their desktop printer with the added information.

 JPG stands for Joint Photographics Expert Group, the committee that created the standard.
 This is the common format on the Internet that compresses medium to large-size images, making their file sizes smaller and easier to download and display on Web pages, store in photo library archives, or download from a stock photography site that offer large images for print production.
 Applications that save or export to the JPG format feature quality/compression settings – the better the quality, the bigger the file.
 It's greatest strength is how it handles larger images, and with some experimentation with quality settings, can produce the best looking photographic and continuous-tone graphic images of all the formats.